Photo by Shutterstock

 The United States is classified as a “List A” country by the government of Morocco, which means that travelers arriving from the U.S. can enter Morocco if they are fully vaccinated or if they have a negative COVID-19 PCR test result procured within 72 hours of entering Morocco.
 The U.S. Embassy in Morocco advises that even those who are vaccinated take a PCR test and be ready to present a negative result upon arrival in case they are asked for it.

 Nepal is allowing in vaccinated travelers.
 All arrivals must show either a negative PCR result taken 72 hours before boarding or a document showing complete vaccination against COVID-19.
-They’ll also need either a visa or recommendation letter from the department of tourism, proof of travel insurance, and a barcode obtained via an online application.
+They’ll also need either a visa or recommendation letter from the department of tourism, hotel booking confirmation, proof of travel insurance, and a barcode obtained via an online application.
 Nepal’s tourism board has a document outlining the latest protocols.

 Fully vaccinated travelers (meaning it has been at least 14 days since their second dose if two doses were required) entering Poland, including those from the U.S., are exempt from an otherwise mandatory 10-day quarantine.